chrismarcok/DoleOut/README.md

 At the moment, registration does not actually have any back-end functionality without server calls.
 _____________________

-## LOGIN
+### Login

 The Login tab takes you to a form where you can login to an existing user's account.
 The following credentials are accepted currently:
     Username: user, Password: user
     Username: admin, Password: admin

 Upon successful login, you are taken to the groups page, which differs in functionality depending on whether you log in as an admin or not.
 _____________________

-## PROFILE
+### Profile

 We intend for this page to  be accessible using the "Profile" button in the site header, but that is currently hard-coded to link to the profile page of "user" or "admin" depending on which one logged in.